MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/analytics-predictive-work-duration.md

 With predictive work duration, dispatchers can predict the duration of any given booking or requirement, based on factors like:

 - Resource performance
-- Incidient type
+- Incident type
 - Customer location
 - Territorial differences
 - Seasonal changes

 Powered by artificial intelligence models, predictive work durations learn from historical booking completion times in order to compute a more realistic duration.

-In this article, we'll take a look at how to set up and use predictive work durations in Field Service.
+In this article, we'll take a look at how to setup and use predictive work durations in Field Service.

 ## Prerequisites

 - Dynamics 365 Field Service v8.x.x.
 - As of October 2020, this feature is in public preview.
 Turn turn on the preview, go to **Settings**.
 Under the **Analytics and insights** section, select **Settings** >
 **Enable Predictive Work Duration preview**.
-- Enter a number in the **Minimum number of resources per territory** field to define how big a territory must be in order to be used in the report.
+- Enter a number in the **Minimum number of resources per territory** field to define how large a territory must be in order to be used in the report.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of the predictive work duration preview settings.](./media/analytics-work-duration-settings.png)